guillermocalvo/test/docs/README.md

 ## Signal Handling

-You can turn some standard signals such as `SIGHUP`, `SIGFPE`, and `SIGSEGV` into exceptions, so that they can be caught and handled in a regular #CATCH block.
+You can turn some standard signals such as `SIGHUP`, `SIGFPE`, and `SIGSEGV` into exceptions so they can be handled in a regular #CATCH block.
 For example, you could do that to prevent your program from crashing when a null pointer is dereferenced.

 @snippet signals.c null_pointer